mattleibow/CreatingPlatformPlugins/UsingAbstractedMixedProjects/README.md

  - one **shared project** _(for the code)_
  - one **.NET Standard project** _(for the bait)_
  - several **platform projects** - one per desired platform _(for the switch)_

-Since the code is distributed across projects, more effort should be taken to ensure that the assemblies have matching APIs.
-The .NET Standard assembly should have the same, or a subset, of the APIs exposed in the platform assemblies.
-This is to avoid a runtime exception if a member is used from a shared project, but then missing from the platform assembly.

-The important aspect is that only the public .NET Standard APIs need to exist in the platform assemblies - not too important the other way around.

 ### Example Solution